 - WSAW-TV (channel 7)

-Again, even when classes are cancelled the campus will not be closed even though many radio and television stations will report cancellations as “closures.”
+Again, even when classes are canceled the campus will not be closed even though many radio and television stations will report cancellations as “closures.”

 Although the Ebola virus poses no immediate threat to the general United States population, it is important to be aware of any changes in your health if you have recently traveled to one of the countries where the Ebola outbreak is occurring (currently Guinea, Liberia, Sierra Leone, Nigeria and the Republic of the Congo) and to seek immediate medical care.
 For further information please check the UW Colleges and UW-Extension Health Information page.